voksireimagined/Ultrasec-VMP/README.md

 # UltraSec-VMP CrackMe Challenge

 Welcome to the UltraSec-VMP CrackMe challenge!
-This version promises a significantly tougher challenge compared to the simple crackme.
+This version promises a significantly tougher challenge compared to the "easier" crackme.
 If you find it too challenging, you might want to check out the [simpler version]([link-to-simple-crackme](https://github.com/voksireimagined/UltraSec-Crackme/blob/main/README.md)) here.

 ## Challenge Overview